ajhynes7/scikit-spatial/doc/source/objects/line.rst

 Line(point=Point([0., 0.]), direction=Vector([5., 0.]))

-Alternatively, a `Line` can be defined by two points.
+Alternatively, a line can be defined by two points.

 >>> line_2 = Line.from_points([0, 0], [100, 0])